When, Why, and How to Pivot a Startup

 Go From Big to Small

 If you're at a crossroads and feel completely lost, don't panic, as shaky times don't necessarily mean it's time to give up.
-There are many fantastic examples of how the decisions to pivot products led small businesses to become globally renowned ones.
+There are many fantastic company and MVP examples of how the decisions to pivot products led small businesses to become globally renowned ones.

 For instance, did you know that the creators of Slack initially built a game and then pinched off their built-in chat feature into a separate product?
 Of course, it took lots of work to mold it into the messaging and communication tool thousands of people use today, but the point is that you can pivot by narrowing things down.